-As many of you know, we are continuing to post “how to” videos for teaching speech handling strategies to children and adolescents who stutter.
+As many of you know, we have posted several “how to” videos for teaching speech handling strategies to children and adolescents who stutter.
 These videos complement discussions of speech strategies in our clinical manual, School Age Stuttering Therapy: A Practical Guide.
-Recently, we posted our newest video (find our pausing/phrasing video here), and subsequently received a Facebook request from a SLP for a video highlighting the “continuous phonation” strategy.
+After we posted our video on pausing/phrasing, we received a Facebook request from a SLP for a video highlighting the “continuous phonation” strategy.

 If the goal is to help students ease tension and increase levels of fluency by “smoothing out” their speech, then continuous phonation is not the only game in town.
 Instead, a healthy balance of light contact/easy onset and appropriate pausing can yield the same (or better) results.
 This combination of strategies has the added benefit of sounding and feeling less artificial than continuous phonation.
 With time and practice, the naturalness that can be obtained increases the likelihood of carryover, among other benefits.